Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 <!-- > -->

-Store components each in their own file.
+Store components each in their file.

 ```JS
 // Title.js